yamnikov-oleg/programming-challenges/identicon_haskell/README.md

 The task is to write an identicon generator.

-_Identicon_ is a minimalistic avatar picture made up from big pixel blocks of two colors.
-The generator takes a string of username and creates an image file with identicon for that username.
+[_Identicon_](https://en.wikipedia.org/wiki/Identicon) is a minimalistic picture representing some arbitrary value.
+In this case you will generate identicons for usernames.

-The structure of identicon and algorithms used to generate it are not specified - their development is creative part of the exercise.
+The structure of identicon and algorithms used to generate it are not specified - their development is the creative part of this exercise.

 ## Implementation

-I've chosen to generate github-like identicons.
+I've chosen to generate github-like identicons: grids of big two-colored pixel blocks.
+At the time of writing github generates those for users with unset avatars.

 The CLI has been written in _Haskell_ (using _GHC_ from 8.18 stack resolver).

-To try my generator you must compile it using stack: `stack build`.
+To use this generator you must compile it using stack: `stack build`.
 Then call it that way: `stack exec identicon -- someusername`.

 Execute `stack exec identicon -- --help` to check out all the CLI options.